inveniosoftware/docs-invenio-rdm/docs/releases/upgrading/upgrade-v10.0.md

 If you are planning to migrate from Elasticsearch v7 to OpenSearch, follow the step below.
 Otherwise, skip to the next section [Upgrade InvenioRDM](#upgrade-inveniordm).

 We strongly recommend migrating or planning to migrate to OpenSearch.
-Elasticsearch support will be removed in future versions of InvenioRDM.
+Elasticsearch support will be removed in a future version of InvenioRDM.

 #### Migrate to OpenSearch